 These experiences are the foundation for my pedagogy: teaching my students the current theoretical approaches and allowing them to understand their impact and applicability in the real world.
 My teaching includes guest lectures by practitioners and simulation games that also allow my students self-reflection of ledadership, the importance of communication in group works and the devlopment of problem-solving capabilities that will prepare them for the professional world.

-I am a member of the NextGen Program of the International Insolvency Institute (III), which awarded me the 2006 Gold Medal Prize in International Insolvency Studies, and an academic member of INSOL Europe and INSOL International.
+I am also a member of various organizations: NextGen Program of the International Insolvency Institute (III), which awarded me the 2006 Gold Medal Prize in International Insolvency Studies, and INSOL Europe and INSOL International.
 I have also participated in UNCITRAL colloquiums on international insolvency law and conferences organized by the American Bankruptcy Institute (ABI) and the International Women in Insolvency and Restructuring Confederation (IWIRC).